-Natasha Goldstein-Levitas, MA, BC-DMT is a Philadelphia, PA based Dance/Movement Therapist, Senior & Dementia Care Advisor, and Reiki Practitioner with over 18 years of experience working with high functioning to severely impaired older adults across various cultures and socio-economic backgrounds.
+Natasha Goldstein-Levitas, MA, BC-DMT is a Philadelphia, PA based Dance/Movement Therapist, Senior & Dementia Care Advisor, and Reiki Practitioner with 19 years of experience working with high functioning to severely impaired older adults across various cultures and socio-economic backgrounds.
 Her professional history includes healthcare administration; therapeutic program design, development, and implementation; Dance/movement therapy (DMT) clinical supervision, and regular Dance/movement therapy facilitation, using a DMT and sensory hybrid approach.
 Natasha is especially passionate about her work within senior and dementia care.
 She feels strongly that regular therapeutic engagement, the creative arts, and a sensory stimulating setting are key components to promoting wellness and quality of life.

 Natasha has presented her work at the Alzheimer’s Association’s Delaware Valley Chapter Dementia Conferences, at the 2017 Philadelphia Spring Memory Care Forum, at the November 2018 LeadingAge Meeting and EXPO, at Drexel University’s College of Nursing and Health Professions, and at various senior care organizations.
 She is also a published author on the topic of Dance/movement therapy in senior and dementia care.
 Natasha is a member of The National Institute for Dementia Education (NIDE), Standards of Excellence (SOE) Council.